WEBPAGE UPDATED Tuesday June 22, 2022

 TEST YOUR BUBBLES: Place you hand/arm into your livewell water for 1 minute.
 Look closely and see if any tiny bubbles are sticking to the hairs on your hand and arm.
 If you see bubbles sticking to your hairs and skin, these same bubbles are sticking to your fish and your live bait.
 Whether the gas bubbles are pure oxygen or air – sticking bubbles cause physiological problems and injury.

-The micro-fine oxygen bubble is the killer, not the high dissolved oxygen concentration (PPM DO Concentration).
-Pure oxygen gas (oxygen bubbles) is a powerful oxidizer on delicate living tissue (fish mucus membrane).
+The micro-fine oxygen gas bubble is a killer, not the high dissolved oxygen concentration (PPM DO Concentration).
+Pure oxygen gas (oxygen bubbles) is a powerful oxidizer, especially oxidizing delicate living tissue (fish mucus membrane, gill and cornea tissue).

 FACT: FISH PHYSIOLOGY VIEW: Millions of micro-fine air bubbles (80% nitrogen) suspended in the livewell water column, so concentrated the livewell water looks milky causes nitrogen supersaturation, nitrogen poisoning, pop-eye, bends, tissue emphysema and gas embolism.
 Entraining air into the inlet side of a livewell pump intentionally with an air entrainment venture device or an accidental air leak on the inlet side of the water pump sucking in air cause this problem.